 Emphasis on the Social Contexts of Education

-We believe that learning is a social practice.
-Our program recruits a diverse group of the best and brightest students, and faculty conduct courses in a collaborative environment that helps students best take advantage of the knowledge, insights and experiences of their peers.
+Faculty conduct courses in a collaborative environment that helps a diverse group of outstanding students best take advantage of the knowledge, insights and experiences of their peers.

 Connecting Theory to Practice